DimitriPalmer22/Relapse-Code-Documentation/README.md

 #### Why Does the Wiki Look like Code and Not Pretty Text???

-Sometimes the wiki can look like this:
+Sometimes, instead of the wiki having all the formatting I put ***so*** much time into making, the wiki can look like this:
 ![](<./_META/Attachments/Pasted image 20241014141515.png>)

 There is a very simple fix for this.
 In the top left corner of the text view, click the `Preview` button to switch the text from `Code` view to `Preview` view.